****THIS IS A SPOILER FREE REVIEW!!! THIS REVIEW CONTAINS ZERO SPOILERS!!!****

 In Deadpool 2 Reynolds is at his sarcastic best as Deadpool once again and carries the film from start to finish.
 A big key to Reynolds success in the role is that we usually see his face covered with a mask and if not, then it is scarred from the burns received during the characters origination.
 Reynolds detachment from his handsome boy face allows the actor to release a volcanic amount of energetic cynicism that makes Deadpool…well...Deadpool.
 Reynolds doesn't do any movie star preening, he just fully embodies the dynamic character and seems to be having a helluva lot of fun, which in the hands of a lesser talent would result in disaster, but here it becomes contagious with the audience.

-The supporting cast are good, and in the case of Josh Brolin's Cable, very good.
-Brolin does the impossible and never breaks while being on the opposing end on Reynolds relentless shenanigans.
+The supporting actors are good, and in the case of Josh Brolin's Cable, very good.
+Brolin does the impossible and never breaks while being on the opposing end of Reynolds relentless shenanigans.
 Brolin brings a palpable melancholy and gravitas to Cable along with a grounded physicality that translates well and is a worthy counterbalance to Deadpool.

 Zazie Beetz is a revelation as Domino, whose super power is "luck".
 Beetz is a charming, magnetic and compelling actress who seems right at home on the big screen with Reynolds and Brolin.
 My guess is that Ms. Beetz has a very bright future ahead of her.